rycolab/aclpub2/README.md

 **aclpub2** supports the generation of Proceedings and Booklets for \*CL Conferences (ACL, NAACL, EMNLP, ... ) and related Workshops.
 This README has been created to provide the instructions to follow to generate proceedings/booklets in aclpub2 format.

 The provided Python tool to generate the proceedings takes as input a set of files containing all information on the event (in the `.yml` format) and generates a `.tex` file containing the conference details, sponsors, prefaces, organizing and program committees, as well as the concatenation of all the watermarked accepted papers and the author index.
-Such `.tex` file is then compiled to generate the `pdf` file of the proceedings (to be sent to ACL Anthology following [these instructions](https://aclanthology.org/info/contrib/)).
+Such `.tex` file is then compiled to generate the `pdf` file of the proceedings.

 ## Before starting